| Francesco Bonami and Venice Biennale spy reportsGeneralInterviews

 will lead to "anti-Semitic demonstrations."

 Dismembered Biennial.
-Who’s going to Venice?
+Who’s going to Venice?http://www.raster.art.pl/english/english_teksty.htm

 Bonami’s reformative ideas don’t concern the traditional